 “Butter Knives, Clubs and Police Dogs”

 ‘Macho Man’ Randy Savage was larger than life.
 His on-screen OHHH YEAHH‘s and DIG IT‘s were not far off from his persona off-screen.
-According to Savage’s long-time friend Dutch Mantel (also known as Zeb Colter in WWE), “Randy was a reality show before reality shows were even a thought in anybody’s mind.”
+According to Savage’s long-time friend Dutch Mantell (also known as Zeb Colter in WWE), “Randy was a reality show before reality shows were even a thought in anybody’s mind.”
 After reading today’s story, you’ll have to agree with this!

 So let’s set the scene.
-It was late on a Wednesday night in the late 1970’s and Mantel and Savage had just worked a Nashville house show in front of a sold out crowd.
+It was late on a Wednesday night in the late 1970’s and Mantell and Savage had just worked a Nashville house show in front of a sold-out crowd.
 Randy was traveling with Rip Rogers (who was going by the name the Disco Kid at the time) and Randy was hungry, so they did what many professional wrestlers traveling in the south do and pulled into a Waffle House.
 Waffle Houses are known for being open 24 hours and for their cheap diner food, perfect for someone on the road trying to get a quick bite before going home.

 “When you mention cheap, that was exactly in Macho Man’s price range.
 Randy was noted for his frugality years before Mick Foley made it an art form.”